DHAuDS: A Dynamic and Heterogeneous Audio Benchmark for Test-Time Adaptation: Related Work

+The current evaluation protocols of TTA, which self-corrects at inference time using unlabeled test sets, in audio are fragmented.
+Unlike Computer Vision benchmarks (e.g., ImageNet-C~\cite{hendrycks2019benchmarking} and CIFAR-10-C/100-C~\cite{hendrycks2019benchmarking}), which offer standardized severities, audio TTA research lacks a unified protocol.
+In Table~\ref{tab:alg_sup}, SUTA~\cite{lin2022listen}, SGEM~\cite{kim2023sgem}, DSUTA~\cite{lin2024continual}, TTAAPSD~\cite{Amiri2024PathologySpeechDetection}, and CoNMix++~\cite{shao2025investigation} leverage different evaluation protocols.
+Additionally, they rely on fixed Signal-to-Noise Ratios (SNRs) or on a single noise type per experiment, failing to capture the dynamic (varying severity) and heterogeneous (mixed sources) nature of real-world acoustic degradation.

-In contrast, computer-vision research has benefited from standardized robustness benchmarks such as ImageNet-C and CIFAR-10-C, which evaluate models under defined corruption levels~\cite{hendrycks2019benchmarking,croce2021robustbench}.
+In contrast, computer-vision research has benefited from standardized robustness benchmarks such as ImageNet-C and CIFAR-10-C/-100-C, which evaluate models under defined corruption levels~\cite{hendrycks2019benchmarking,croce2021robustbench}.
 However, these visual perturbations, such as contrast or brightness shifts, \textbf{do not translate naturally} into the acoustic domain.
-Furthermore, they generally use one fixed noise intensity per test (see Table~\ref{tab:alg_sup}), \textbf{lacking the dynamic and composite conditions} typical of real-world recordings~\cite{wang2021tent,sun2020test,Mirza_2022_CVPR,shin2024tta,ma2024improved}.
+Furthermore, they generally use one fixed noise intensity and a singular noise type per test (see Table~\ref{tab:alg_sup}), \textbf{lacking the dynamic and composite conditions} typical of real-world recordings~\cite{shin2024tta,ma2024improved}.

 These factors motivate the development of the DHAuDS benchmark, which models audio degradations that vary both in type and intensity, offering a more faithful simulation of domain shift during inference.